 MEDICAID.
-As one of the big three federal entitlement programs, Medicaid continues to be a target for savings in the any future Congressional negotiations.

-The federal Medicaid program provides the critical funding for the health care safety net, which reimburses providers and hospitals for what would otherwise be unreimbursed medical care.
-Any substantial cuts to Medicaid would reduce patient access to services and decrease funding to San Mateo County health programs.
+As one of the big three federal entitlement programs, Medicaid continues to\be a target for savings in the any future Congressional negotiations.
+The federal Medicaid program provides the critical funding for the health care safety net, which reimbursesing providers and hospitals for what would otherwise be unreimbursed medical care.
+Any substantial cuts to Medicaid would reduce patient access to services and decreased funding to the.San Mateo County Medical Center at the same time the County is implementing the Affordable Care Aet health programs.
 This would be troubling to the County because Medicaid funding reductions would also undercut local efforts to transform outreach and care with the ongoing implementation of the Affordable Care Act.
 The County will oppose efforts to cut Medicaid, including implementation of a block grant, and institution of a blended FMAP rate, and urges alternative funding mechanisms to meet the critical goal of establishing balance in the federal budget.
 The County also urges the permanent elimination of the Institute for Mental Disease exclusion from Medi-Cal and Medicaid.

 HEALTH CARE REFORM IMPLEMENTATION.
-The County continues to support implementation of the Affordable Care Act and full funding for its administration and programs, specifically comprehensive primary care, mental health and substance abuse treatment, among others.
+The County supports continues to support implementation of the Affordable Care Act and full funding for its administration and programs, specifically comprehensive primary care, mental health and substance abuse treatment, among others.